Today was the first TV press conference of landed operations of

 giving this error message and the time and date of the error.

 Ouch.
-Then I went to the service that checks computers on the UNH network for security vulnerabilities:
+Then I went to the service that checks computers on the UNH network

 Access forbidden!